Nottingham Trent University: Students' Union

-Nottingham Trent Students' Union (NTSU) provides student activities and events, a Student Advice Centre, leisure and retail services, democratic representation and night-time entertainment at all three NTU campuses.
+Nottingham Trent Students' Union (NTSU) represents students across all Nottingham Trent University campuses and provides student activities and events, a Student Advice Centre, leisure and retail services, democratic representation and night-time entertainment.

-RAG is NTSU's fundraising department, where volunteers plan events to raise funds for local, national and international charities, as chosen by the members.
+RAG is NTSU's fundraising department, where volunteers organise events to raise money for local, national and international charities selected by the student membership.

-A student magazine called Platform is published online every month during the academic year, and is also available on campus in print form.
-It covers education, local and on-campus news, as well as arts, culture, sports and lifestyle.
-The magazine recently played host to the Student Publication Association's annual conference.
+A student magazine, Platform, is published online throughout the academic year and is also available in print on campus.
+It covers education, local and on-campus news, as well as arts, culture, sport and lifestyle, and has previously hosted the Student Publication Association’s annual conference.

-Trent TV is the students' union television station broadcasts programmes online including coverage of Freshers Week and the annual NTSU Awards, student nights out in Nottingham and 'Trent TV News' – for which the station was awarded 'Best News Programme of 2011' by the National Student Television Association.
+Trent TV is the students' union television station, broadcasting online programmes including coverage of Freshers’ Week, the annual NTSU Awards, student life in Nottingham and Trent TV News.
+The station was awarded ‘Best News Programme of 2011’ by the National Student Television Association.